WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 These subreddits are centered around technologies that have ties with piracy, but are **not centered around discussing piracy itself or piracy methods**.
 Read their rules for clarification.

+* /r/DataHoarder - Community centered around the archival of the internet, whether it extends to copyrighted content or not!

+* /r/DHExchange - Exchange and Sharing sub for /r/DataHoarder

+* /r/Archiveteam - Community centered around the archival of the internet, whether it extends to copyrighted content or not!

+* /r/opendirectories - Unprotected directories of pics, vids, music, software and otherwise interesting files

 * /r/VPN - Discussion of VPNs